cjacker/wl-find-cursor/README.md

 # And more

+**config file?**

-This is a simple tool, I prefer no config files for it.
-Thus, if you want to change the color or change the animation duration, please change the codes directly, I defined RGBA and DURATION at the top of source.
+This is a really simple and single-source tool, I prefer no config files for it.

+If you want to change the color or change the animation duration, please change the codes directly, I defined RGBA and DURATION at the top of source.

+**so ugly codes**

+I drafted this in just a few dozen minutes and it works.

-And if you really hate global variables, go ahead and put them in structures😊️
+If you really hate global variables, go ahead and put them in structures😊️

+**why square?**

+I use i3/sway for more than ten years, everything is flat rectangle.

+And drawing sqaure is toooo much simpler than circle.